StockSharp/AlgoTrading/API/1601-1700/1690_News_Pending_Orders/README.md

 - Orders are managed using the high-level StockSharp API.
 - The strategy cancels protective orders when the position is closed.
-- Only the C# version is provided; no Python implementation is included.
+- Implementations are available in both C# and Python.